Version of 24. July 2010, Martin Elsaesser

 A large lens diameter is usually not required, as these observations happen during bright twilight, so an exit pupil (EP) of 2.5mm is good enough.

 The EP can be calculated by dividing the lens diameter by the magnification.

 Example: 25x100 binoculars: EP = 100mm / 25 = 4mm

-The sharpness and color correction of many binoculars is improved by stopping down the optics somewhat.
+The sharpness and color correction of many binoculars can be improved by stopping down the optics somewhat.
 As we generally have sufficient brightness available for crescent observation, this can be done without problems and also simplifies focussing.
 Dark cardboard with round holes mounted in front of the optics is sufficient for this task.
-The diameter of these holes is often chosen 2.5x larger thant the magnification (in mm), for an resulting EP of about 2.5mm
+The diameter of these holes is often chosen 2.5x larger than the magnification (in mm), for an resulting EP of about 2.5mm.

 Focussing the binoculars precisely to infinity is important.
 This can be done with some clouds or far-away terrestrial subjects such as trees.
 Focussing should always be done from closer objects towards infinity.
 Focus might differ from person to person and is a very important point for difficult crescents.

 The internal alignment of the two halfs of the binoculars is important.
 If this alignment is off it might be inconvenient, a strain on the eyes or even impossible to observe well with both eyes.
 You can check alignment on some bright star at night, when defocussing one of the optics.
 Alignment can be adjusted on most binoculars by tiny screws on the body, usually hidden below the rubber armor.

 Technical instructions on alignment can be found at the Oberwerk company.

 Filters can be used to improve contrast between crescent and sky.
 Filters are usually mounted on the eyepieces.
 Red filters are the usual choice, but might also dim the view to much.
 Experiment.

 (No filters at the eyepiece can make binoculars safe for visual observation of the sun.
 Do NOT try this!)